 There are BitTorrent “tracker” servers, but they do not host files; rather, they assist your computer to search the Internet for other computers that are sharing or acquiring the same file you want.
 (A new iteration called eXeemâ„¢ even eliminates the tracker servers.)
 Your computer joins the “swarm” and your client software starts to download bits and pieces of the file from its various sources and put them together on your hard drive.
 Simultaneously, your computer begins to “serve up” to other members of the swarm the bits it has already downloaded.
 “Seeding” is encouraged.
 “Leeching” is not.

 I don’t expect to be using BitTorrent to download files that weren’t intended to be shared this way.
+To download files with BitTorrent you need to use a torrent client such as μTorrent to help you.
 I feel guilty downloading songs (though I’ve been known to do it), and I expect I’d feel proportionally guiltier downloading something much bigger, like a movie.
 Getting my feet wet by downloading a huge (2.6 GB) collection of music by artists of no doubt highly variable quality, most of which I probably won’t have time to listen to anyway, seems rather appropriate, in fact.
 I contributed to my first swarm, and I contributed to the argument that P2P’s legimitate uses justify its existence and necessitate its availability.

 BitTorrent is an incredibly useful and clever technology.
 It’s being used to distribute magazines like this one, operating systems like Linux, jam band concert recordings (with the blessing of the artists), and, in commerce, as a way for folks with limited bandwidth at their disposal to distribute their digital products more widely than they otherwise could.